syncthing/docs/users/config.rst

 devices from overwriting the per device configuration.
 The folder on the remote device(s) should not be used as configuration for the remote devices.

-If you'd like to sync your home folder in non-send-only mode, you may add the folder that stores the configuration files to the :ref:`ignore list <ignoring-files>`.
+If you'd like to sync your home folder in non-send only mode, you may add the folder that stores the configuration files to the :ref:`ignore list <ignoring-files>`.
-If you'd also like to backup your configuration files, add another folder in send-only mode for just the configuration folder.
+If you'd also like to backup your configuration files, add another folder in send only mode for just the configuration folder.